-The results of the first stage analysis, shown in Table 8 and Table 9, indicate that average capacity utilization for the entire fishery is about 86%.
-This value indicates that purse seine vessels had a catch capacity 16% greater than their observed catch.
+The results of the first stage analysis, shown in Table 8 and Table 9, indicate that average capacity utilization for the entire fishery is about 86%.22 This value indicates that purse seine vessels had a catch capacity 16% greater than their observed catch.
 In short, tuna purse seine vessels had the fishing capacity to catch substantially more of all species over 1993-2011 than they actually caught.
-The largest contributor was non-DML vessels, which had an average excess capacity of 20% compared to DML vessels, which had an average excess capacity of 30% compared to DML vessels, which had an average excess capacity of 13%.
+The largest contributor was non-DML vessels, which had an average excess capacity of 20% compared to DML vessels, which had an average excess capacity of just 13%.